Configuring actions for process steps

 For the Submit action, you can add a validation based on the data in any field.
 The field validations you configured in the form will also be in force, but this is a good option in case those values are dynamic throughout the workflow or if you want to use a system field.

 Initiator actions for items in progress

 Once initiators submit an item, they can track it in the workflow through My Items.
-When they open the item, they will see the fields configured at the Draft step.
+When they open the item, they will see the fields configured at the Start step.
 At the bottom will be a set of actions they can take.
 You can configure if these options are available at each step.

 - Reassign allows the creator to assign the task to a different assignee.

 - Withdraw allows the creator to remove the item from the workflow.

 You can also add validations for when the Withdraw action appears, such as only if the item was created by a particular user.

 Assignee actions for items in progress

 At each step you can configure what actions can be taken by the assignee.

 - Submit is the action that advances the workflow to the next step.
 You can change the name of this action to Approve or Done.